saghiralfasly/OSRE/README.md

 :-------------------------:|:-------------------------:
 <p float="left"><img width="700" src="./inference/Demo_data/demo2.gif">   |  <p float="left"> <img width="700" src="./inference/Demo_data/demo1.gif">

-To watch the entire video demos with full quality see [youtube-videos](www.youtube.com)
 <img width="1500" src="./inference/Demo_data/3DBikeOverview.png">

 **Object-to-Spot Rotation Estimation.** Our proposed object-to-spot rotation estimation method provides two rotation angle predictions in two axes $y$ and $z$.
 Rotation in $y$ axis represents the bicycle leaning/falling left or right.
 When it is fallen down to the left side, it represents the angle $90^\circ$ or $\pi/2$ in radians, whereas falling down to the right size is representing the $270^\circ$ or $3\pi /2$.
 Similarly, rotation in $z$ axis represents the bike direction in its standing pose. i.e., (C) shows the rotated bike in $z$ axis ( ```rotated``` class) in blue color, the bikes lean left/right ( ```fallen``` class) are shown in orange color, and the well-parked bikes ( ```parked``` class) are plotted in green color.
 We visualize $z$ rotation in the inner circle and $y$ is visualized in the outer circle.